opendoor/pggen/pggen/README.md

 # pggen

-The pggen tool is a command line tool for generating type safe SQL database call shims based on the objects stored in a postgres database.
+Package `"github.com/opendoor-labs/pggen/pggen"` contains the command line tool for invoking the `pggen` library.
+It generates type safe SQL database call shims based on the objects stored in a postgres database.
 This allows you to define the schema for your database objects only once, and in the language most natural for working with relational data: SQL.